cysouw/diathesis/text/c02_structure.md

 b.
 Sie bekocht ihre Freundin mit kubanischem Essen.
 :::

-Among chained diatheses there is a group of frequently recurring remapping patterns.
+Among the chained diatheses there is a group of frequently recurring remapping patterns.
 Because of their frequency, it is highly useful to give them specific names.
 Such names are widespread in the literature, e.g. anticausative for ~~[OBJ › SBJ › Ø]~~ or passive for ~~[OBJ › SBJ › ADJ]~~.
 A survey of the various names used in this book will be pursued in [@sec:intro-naming].

-### Multi-chained diatheses
+### Multi-chained diatheses {#sec:intro-multi-chained-diatheses}

 ~~multi-chained diatheses~~ consist of combinations of more than two role-remappings that occur in a sequence.
 This occurs frequently as the result of a stack of multiple diatheses, but only very rarely in a single diathesis.
 As an example arising from a stack of multiple diatheses consider taking a verb like *lesen* 'to read' [@next a] and applying a stack of two diatheses [@next b,c].
 This leads to a chain of three role-remappings.
 First, the preverb diathesis with *vor‑* [@next b] leads to the addition of a dative argument *dem Jungen*, i.e. a role-remapping ~~[Ø › OBJ]~~, see [@sec:preverb-dative-addition-accusative].
 On top of that, the *bekommen* dative passive [@next c] promotes this dative to subject and removes the original subject, i.e. a role-remapping ~~[OBJ › SBJ › Ø]~~, see [@sec:participles-bekommen-passive].
 Combined, these two diatheses lead to a role-remapping ~~[Ø › OBJ › SBJ › Ø]~~.